 The sender MUST use a packet number size able to represent more than twice as large a range than the difference between the largest acknowledged packet and packet number being sent.
-A peer receiving the packet will then correctly decode the packet number, unless the packet is delayed in transit such that it arrives after many highernumbered packets have been received.
-An endpoint MAY use a larger packet number size to safeguard against such reordering.
+A peer receiving the packet will then correctly decode the packet number, unless the packet is delayed in transit such that it arrives after many higher-numbered packets have been received.
+An endpoint SHOULD use a large enough packet number encoding to allow the packet number to be recovered even if the packet arrives after packets that are sent afterwards.